Building your own SaaS application

 A crucial step that most founders may overlook is measuring the right metrics at the right time.

-When you are at the very early stage of building your SaaS app, the nature of your metrics should be qualitative in nature .
+When you are at the very early stage of building your SaaS app, the nature of your metrics should be qualitative.
 At this stage, it’s important to validate your hypothesis, gather critical user feedback, and gain an understanding of customer sentiment and engagement.
 You can do this by talking with prospects during feedback calls and on social media.

 Once you have some paying customers, you can start thinking about quantitative metrics to help you understand important business characteristics.